damonjavert/jps2sm/README.md

 * Test your uploads with `--dryrun` mode.

 ## How to use

+Windows users can use the latest compiled binary (exe file) on the releases page: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases

 ### Quickstart - for those familiar with python

+**jps2sm** requires python 3.4, although recent Dev and testing has been done using python 3.8, so it is storngly recommended that you use python 3.8.

 Add your JPS and SM login credentials to **jps2sm.cfg**, using **jps2sm.cfg.example** as a template.